tmastny/website2/content/About/_index.md

 title: "About"
 ---

+# About

 My name is Tim Mastny.
 I'm a predictive analyst at [Hudl](https://www.hudl.com/).
 Previously I did requirements management at Boeing and was a part-time adjunct professor at Metro Community Collge.